zachpendleton/rx/README.md

 ### Rails Applications

-Add `rx` to your Gemfile, and then create a new initializer with something like this:
+Add `rx-healthcheck` to your Gemfile, and then create a new initializer with something like this:

 ```ruby
 Rails.application.config.middleware.insert(